GabrieleB93/CMProject/README.md

 # CMProject
-Project for the "computational mathematics" course fot the master in computer science
+Project for the "computational mathematics" course fot the master in computer science.
+In this project we implemented the 2-norm matrix calculus as an uncostrained optimization problem with the "Conjugate Gradient" and "Steppeste Descent Direction" algorithms.
+All the math can be found on the <a href = "/Report.pdf">report</a>
 ## Getting started

 Let's first take a look at the project organization and its requirements.